palexand/palexand.github.io/_drafts/2015-12-24-Enumerations.md

 {% endhighlight %}

 You now have a definition of `stoplight` that is guaranteed to be irreflexive as proved in the theorem.

+[^note]: Coq uses a reasonably standard form of pattern matching in its `match` expression.
+If you don't understand it, take a look at what Haskell or ML do.

+---

+Using `Definition` is a common way to give paramterized expressions names.
+The general form is:

+{% highlight coq %}
+Definition *name*(*params*) : *type* := *value*.
+{% endhighlight %}

+Where:

+* `Definition` - keyword indicating a new definition
+* *name* - the name of the new thing being defined
+* *params* - optional parameter list
+* *type* - the type of the newly defined thing
+* *value* - the value of the newly defined thing

+The `match` expression is performing a pattern match on `d`.
+In this case, a trivial pattern match on the values of `day`.
+You have to cover them all, or Coq will tell you.

+Notice the form of both definitions:

+	*keyword* *name* *params* : *type* := *value*.

+Everything in Coq is defined in roughly the same way.